 You can only really learn how to improve the candidate experience by asking candidates themselves.

 Recruiters will already be familiar with thinking of their process as a funnel or a Candidate Journey with many different touchpoints.

 Start from the beginning: let’s say candidates say that applying for your role is difficult – perhaps the user experience online isn’t applicant-friendly.
 You’re already off to a rocky start.
 Your designers and operations figures are more on point here than individual recruiters.
 How about your online branding?
 Not many companies have whole teams dedicated to Employer Branding.
 In terms of getting your candidate’s experience off to a great start, you want them engaged with your brand.
 Marketing and HR teams will have to be on the same page with this.
-You won’t be able to mobilise any of these people without the data to back it up.
+You won’t be able to mobilize any of these people without the data to back it up.
 What if the majority of your candidates struggle to even get to the stage of submitting their CV?
 What if they encounter your tremendously well-defined branding materials, and then face an application portal which feels like it was last optimized for Windows 95?